ejstreet/terraform-aws-ghost/README.md

 This includes:
 - A VPC with a public and private subnets
 - EC2 Instance running Flatcar Linux (`t2`/`t3.micro`)
-  - Config to run the Ghost Docker container
+  - Configuration to run Ghost and Nginx Docker containers
   - EBS swap volume
+  - Security groups to prevent direct access to the instance
-- A separate RDS instance to host the database (`db.t3.micro`)
+- A separate RDS instance to host the database (`db.`(`t4g`/`t3`/`t2`)`.micro`)
-- An Application Load Balancer
+- A Cloudfront CDN
 - ACM certificates for TLS
-- A Cloudfront CDN

 ## DNS configuration
 Some additional configuration is required after running the module.
 The details are given as outputs.
+You can either enter these into your DNS provider manually, or use this module in a larger terraform deployment that creates the DNS records.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements